jetroni/askora/README.md

-# asky
+# askora

-asky is a unified Python CLI for interacting with multiple AI providers like OpenAI and Ollama.
+askora is a unified Python CLI for interacting with multiple AI providers like OpenAI and Ollama.
 Send prompts, get responses, and switch between providers seamlessly, all from the command line.

 ---